bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Titanic/README.md

 [](https://github.com/ImageMagick/ImageMagick/security/advisories/GHSA-8rxc-922v-phg8)

 That's the good stuff, now let's figure out what it's saying.
-Looks like there exsists 2 different ways to attempt an [exploit](https://github.com/ImageMagick/ImageMagick/security/advisories/GHSA-8rxc-922v-phg8) with this binary.
+Looks like there exsists 2 different ways to attempt [CVE-2024-41817](https://github.com/ImageMagick/ImageMagick/security/advisories/GHSA-8rxc-922v-phg8) with this binary.
 In order to know which option works on the first try, you'd have to be the one to build the command, or you have to have tried them already.
 The first option did not work for me, so I'll just skip to the second.
 Going off of the github, we need to make a shared library.
 That can be done with the following...

 ```
 gcc -x c -shared -fPIC -o ./libxcb.so.1 - << EOF